When to Get Married: Before or After Retirement

 Also, if you receive SSI benefits, your spouse’s income and resources may change your SSI benefit, according to Social Security.

 If your first marriage lasted more than 10 years and you’re 62 or older, you might have received Social Security benefits based on your ex-spouse’s work record if your benefits were higher than using your own work record.
 When you get remarried, those benefits will probably end.
-You won’t be able to collect spousal benefits based on your new spouse’s records until 1 year after marriage so couples have to plan for a potential drop in income.
+You won’t be able to collect spousal benefits based on your new spouse’s records until one year after marriage so couples have to plan for a potential drop in income.

 If you are eligible for Medicaid but your future husband or wife is not, you may lose your eligibility after marriage.
 When determining eligibility, both yours and your future spouse’s income are looked at together.
 If your combined income is too high, neither of you are eligible.
 However, as long as you’re not married, your incomes are evaluated independently.
 If you have upcoming medical care that would be covered by Medicaid, it might be best to get it done prior to marriage.